National Park Service, Interior.

-Request for Nominations for the Na Hoa Pili O Kaloko-Honokohau Advisory Commission
+Notice of request for nominations for the Na Hoa Pili O Kaloko-Honokohau Advisory Commission.

 The National Park Service, U.S. Department of the Interior, proposes to appoint new members to the Na Hoa Pili O Kaloko-Honokohau (The Friends of Kaloko-Honokohau), an Advisory Commission for the park.
 The Superintendent, Kaloko-Honokohau National Historical Park, acting as administrative lead, is requesting nominations for qualified persons to serve as members of the Commission.